-We will reimburse you for mileage to and from the assessment centre.
-Current mileage allowances can be found in our participant travel expense claim policy at www.ukbiobank.ac.uk/travel-expenses-policy and we will advise you about this when you telephone us to enrol in the study.
+We will reimburse you for your travel to and from the assessment centre on a 'per mile' basis.
+Current mileage allowances can be found in our participant travel expense claim policy at www.ukbiobank.ac.uk/travel-participant travel expenses-policy and we will advise you about this when you telephone us to enrol in the study.